wkumari/draft-wkumari-dnsop-extended-error/README.md

    This document specifies a mechanism to extend (or annotate) DNS errors to provide additional information about the cause of the error.
-When properly authenticated, this information can be used by the resolver to make a decision regarding whether or not to retry or it can be used or by technical users attempting to debug issues.

 These extended error codes are specially useful when received by resolvers, to return to stub resolvers or to downstream resolvers.
    Authoritative servers MAY parse and use them, but most error codes would make no sense for them.
 Authoritative servers may need to generate extended error codes though.

+1.1.
+Requirements notation

+   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].